Management of a Person Displaying Acute Behavioural Disturbance

 • Ask open questions

-• Avoid shouting raising your voice, make threats, giving orders or advice, or arguing
+• Avoid shouting, raising your voice, making threats, giving orders or advice, or arguing

 • Consider alternative forms of communication such as communication boards, symbols or signs